 You can team them with dark tailoring, simple jeans, or chinos for a smart look.
 The boots come with supple suede uppers and fasten with tonal leather laces.

 Dressed up or down, these bad boys don’t scream ‘look at me’ but neither will they go unnoticed.
 If versatility is what you’re after, these could be just the right pair.

-If blue isn’t your colour, check out British designer Edward Green’s Shanklin suede boots in taupe.
-Slick and clean in design, their minimalism means they’ll match well with a variety of outfits, without being overpowering.
+If blue isn’t your color, check out British designer Edward Green’s Shanklin suede boots in taupe.
+Slick and clean in design, their minimalism means they’ll match well with a variety of outfits without being overpowering.

 Shanklin Suede Desert Boots

 14. Red Wing Shoes: Most eye-catching desert boots

 For something rather different, these Weekender Burnished Leather Chukka Boots by Red Wing Shoes offer an eye-catching alternative.
 Made from burnished leather with lightweight, flexible stitch down welts and cork midsoles, these certainly aren’t your run-of-the-mill Desert boots.
 The burnished leather provides a refreshing shabby-chic twist on the traditional style.